 Cut down on screen time.
 Computer, phone, TV, tablets, and game consoles are known to delay sleep onset when used in the hour prior to going to bed.
 In fact, according to a study of teens in Norway, screen use for more than 4 hours per day, even when used early in the day, leads to an average of 2 hours less sleep a night.

 Of course teens have lots of homework, but try watching her do homework with her cell phone buzzing for her attention every minute- it’s like having your toddler poke you for attention when you try to balance your checkbook.
 Distracted teenagers can often be saved by homework help sites like edupeet, but it is good for your child to get into the habit of doing their own work without distractions.
+At home, there are more forms of distractions than there are at school.
+But with this being said, some students still may find it hard to concentrate, especially when they cannot get to grips with the subject they are studying.
+This is where personalized learning comes into play.
+Students can get one to one supervision with teachers, where they can improve on any weaknesses they have in the classroom.
+The more focused they become in school, the more motivated they could become while at home.
 Suggest that your teen turn off her phone or leave it in another room for periods of time while she does homework.
 Getting homework done more efficiently will leave more time for sleeping.

 After school activities are important, but some teens need to scale back in order to have time for homework and a bedtime that allows for at least 8 hours of sleep.
 Teens are often too illogical to say “no” to any of the obligations that come their way.
 You will have to be the bad guy.